05bit/05bit.github.io/content/contacts.md

 #### Location

 Our team is distributed across the globe.
-We are based in Armenia, Kyrgyz Republic, United States and Europe.
+We are based in Armenia, Kyrgyz Republic, United States, Latin America and Europe.

 #### Email